MorvanZhou/tutorials/tensorflowTUT/README.md

 <br>

+### This tutorial codes are old, so I made a [new series of Tensorflow tutorial](https://github.com/MorvanZhou/Tensorflow-Tutorial).
+In the new tutorials, codes are updated, contents are better organized.
+If you like that, please star it!

 # Tensorflow Tutorials

 In these tutorials for Tensorflow, we will build our first Neural Network and try to build some advanced Neural Network architectures developed recent years.